Skip to content

 So a tailor camouflages the imperfections in a body?

-So how do tailors do that?
+How do tailors do that then?

-But no two bodies are the same, right?
+But no body is the same, right?

-How long should the jacket be?
+How long should the blazer be?

 Split or not?